rizul2108/mvc-lms/README.md

 # mvc-lms

 Clone the repo.
-From the root directory run the following commands:
+FROM the root directory run the following commands:
 ```
 - go mod vendor
 - go mod tidy